Red Light Therapy and Fertility - Skin Contact Matters

 Why Skin Contact Is the Fertility Secret Most Red Light Devices Miss

 Bottom line?
 Don’t give up on PBM.
-Just give up on the hype.
+But we have to give up on the unethical hype.

 Want to learn more about what devices I recommend and how to actually use them?
 Stick with me.
 I’m in your corner - with skin contact and science.

-Here's the deal: the placement and contact of your red light therapy device matter just as much as the fancy specs or influencer hype.
-In fact, if you're using a device at a distance, you may be missing the therapeutic mark entirely especially if the device manufacturers just keeps adding more LEDs to try and compensate (which usually ends up in a device that is too hot to use safely).
+Here's the deal: the placement and contact of your red light therapy device matter just as much as the fancy specs or influencer promises.
+In fact, if you're using a device at a distance, you may be missing the therapeutic mark entirely, especially if the device manufacturers just keeps adding more LEDs to try and compensate (which usually results in a device that is too hot to use safely).

 Red light panels aren’t living up to the hype.